 Partner Organization in-kind contributions

+Related Activities: A2,C3, D1

 D?.
 Green Purchasing: Agency Programs

 Problem Statement Since government purchasing represents 20% of Gross Domestic Product and multi-year contracts, government bidding processes are a great opportunity to push manufacturers and vendors to provide safer products and disclose product ingredients.
 This demand for green products can lead to better pricing and supply.
 For example, government purchasing has driven down the price of 100% recycled content office paper significantly.